GeniusGeeek/Vident19_buildforcovid19/README.md

 VIDENT19 was built locally for Nigerians in mind under the #buldforcovid19 hackathon, it almost ready for consumption, it is still in it beta stage.

 THE BEAUTY OF VIDENT19 IS THE POWER OF ITS COMMUNICATION AND HEALTH

+VidEnt19 consumes some links, APIs and resources from the internet, So please switch on your Internet.